nicolodalvit/nicolodalvit.github.io/index.md

 <!--- ### Work in Progress

+1. "The Effect of Technology Adoption on Workers' Outcomes: Evidence from Italy", with Manfredi Aliberti, Leonardo Iacovone, Fabiano Schivardi.

 1. "Micro-Dynamics of Firms and the Cyclicality of Job Flows" with Marco Palladino   -->

+&nbsp;

+### Selected Policy Work

+1. "**The Future of Work: Implications for Equity and Growth in Europe**" (2023), with Rafael de Hoyos, Leonardo Iacovone, Ioanna Pantelaiou, Aleksandra Peeva, [Ivan Torre](https://sites.google.com/site/ivantorre/).
+World Bank - Forthcoming.

 &nbsp;